neurodatascience/file_tree_check/README.md

 In this case, using the summary output and the [Configurations] section will find the most common configuration (here the file and folders present under each sub-xx folder).

 To this end, first, it is assumed that all the subject folders are directly under the folder given to the script (depth=1).
-Second, the [Categorization] section uses the regular expression "_.*$" to remove any subject number from the file identifiers (sub-123_T1.gz -> _T1.gz) and the regular expression "^.*-" is used to remove the subject number from directories (sub-123 -> sub-).
+Second, the [Categorization] section uses the regular expression "_.*$" to remove any subject number from the file identifiers (sub-123_T1.gz -> _T1.gz).

+The regular expression "^.*-" is used to remove the subject number from directories (sub-123 -> sub-).
 Removing the uniques numbers means that every sub folder and every file can be compared to each other to find outliers.